Sixth Form Entry

 A confidential report including predicted I/GCSE grades will also be requested from the applicant’s current school.

-Applicants will be invited to the School for an assessment day in either November or March.
+Applicants will be invited to the School for an assessment day in November.
 The assessments combine online aptitude tests with written papers and are designed to identify potential as well as test factual knowledge.

 - Online tests are taken in verbal, non-verbal and quantitative reasoning, no specific preparation is required